rocketpowerkille/Tare/docs/CHAINLINK_CONFIDENTIAL_WORKFLOW.md

 `00fe0024badc88b0518ca30fa44d6b0911dd338282ae5a75eadc460e4c140a48`
 as `PAUSED`, with `executionEnabled: false`.
 It points to the Render API and records incomplete evidence for the already-consumed control.
-Current registry state was not queried during this documentation review.
+Current registry state must be checked separately; this is a retained record, not a live status probe.

 That retained Render URL is historical.
 The current application uses `https://tare.visk404.dev`; do not edit the old execution record to imply it used